-Lovense Lush 2, OhMiBod Esca 2, We-Vibe Moxie, and more are sex technology—and I’m on a mission to rate the best remote control vibrators!
-As someone who’s both (1) an exhibitionist sexually and (2) in a long-distance relationship, I’ve been excited to thoroughly test out the top wearable vibes available in 2019.
-(These are the best sex toys you can wear in public!)
+Lovense Lush 2, OhMiBod Esca 2, We-Vibe Moxie, and more are sex technology—and I’m on a mission to rate the best long-distance vibrators!
+As someone who’s both (1) an exhibitionist sexually and (2) in a long-distance relationship, I’ve been excited to thoroughly test out the top Bluetooth vibes available in 2019.
+All the sex toys here are app-controlled & work for couples in long-distance relationships.

-First, this guide compares & reviews Lovense Lush 2, We-Vibe Sync, We-Vibe Moxie, and OhMiBod Esca 2—the best app-controlled vibrators on the market right now for vag and/or clit.
-I’ll rank each toy on a 10-point scale2 for rumbliness, total power, quietness, secure fit (does it stay in???) plus comfortable wear, and app functionality.
+First, this guide compares & reviews Lovense Lush 2, We-Vibe Sync, We-Vibe Moxie, vs. OhMiBod Esca 2—the best app-controlled vibrators on the market right now for vag and/or clit.
+I’ll rank each toy on a 10-point scale1 for rumbliness, total power, quietness, secure fit (does it stay in???) plus comfortable wear, and app functionality.
 I’ll also discuss my experiences with Bluetooth connectivity, an important variable.

 But hey, then I figured: Why not anal toys too, and why stop with wearable toys?
 Long-distance relationships are more common than ever, and we have technology to help bridge the gap.
 Connecting to my partner through strong clit toys like Lovense Domi and We-Vibe Melt lifts my mood and makes me forget the distance temporarily.

 - 1 Vaginal Vibes

 - 6 Non-Wearable Clit Toys

 - 8 General Tips for Discreet Public Play

 These toys are designed to be worn internally, but if you’re at home (rather than trying to wear them in public), you could definitely use them as clit vibes too.

 Best for: Quietness; Rumbliness; Secure Fit as You Move; Text Interactivity; Syncing to Music